 Patience is very important in investing and we should never let emotions dominate the investment decisions.
 A lot of times, not taking any decision could be the best decision which we should take.

 It is important not to consider any parameter in isolation but take a holistic view when doing the research.
 This was an overview of investing in mutual funds.
-Hope you found it useful.
-There are various websites where you can get more information about mutual funds performance like Morningstar, Advisorkhoj & Rupeevest.
-If you are overwhelmed with the entire information and you think you would not be able to manage on your own, either due to lack of time, being busy in work or lack of knowledge or interest in the minute details of investing, then you do need the services of the financial advisor or the financial planner.
-Previously I have written a blog on the importance of financial planner which you may want to have a look.
+Hope you found it useful..
+If lack of time, keeping busy at work, or lack of knowledge or interest in the minute details of investing are keeping you away from the best investment decisions, then it is best to avail services of a financial advisor or a financial planner.
+You might want to read my earlier blog on the importance of a financial planner.